 The Knight Foundation's grantmaking includes multiple genres including jazz, opera, global and symphonic.
 Knight does give special consideration to 26 cities in the United States, but it makes national grants, as well.

-The Lindemann Charitable Foundation II.’s grantmaking includes strong support of opera institutions.
+The Lindemann Charitable Foundation II.’s grantmaking includes support for opera institutions.

 The Reva and David Logan Foundation awards music grants to organizations across the country; however, it prioritizes Chicago-area organizations in this grantmaking priority.